When spotting the smooth and shiny foliage of a colorful coprosma, it’s only a matter of seconds before my client asks ‘What IS that plant?’

 This is my go-to shrub when I want something to put on a colorful performance throughout the year.

-With shades of pink, orange, green and cream contained within each leaf, the foliage begs to be paired with a terra cotta pot.
+With each leaf containing shades of pink, orange, green and cream, this shrub begs to be paired with a terra cotta pot.

 However, if you’d like to tone down the warm colors just a bit, all that’s needed is a little manipulation!